r-trigo/jekyll-blog/_posts/2020-04-05-how-to-achieve-mongo-replication-on-docker.md

 node3: 1 // designated second secondary being promoted
 ```

-We set the node who currently had the data with priority **10**, since it had to be the primary in the sync phase, while the rest of the cluster is not ready.
+We set the node who currently had the data with ```priority: 10```, since it had to be the primary in the sync phase, while the rest of the cluster is not ready.
 This allowed to continue serving database queries while data was being replicated.

 7. deploy Mongo containers scaling to N on a Mongo cluster

 (being N the number of Mongo cluster nodes)

 Use an orchestrator to deploy 4 mongo containers, scaling to 3, having 4 on each host.